 Currently, those holding a bachelor’s degree in database management can expect the next few years to be very kind to them: it’s projected that demand will rise at least 11 percent in the upcoming seven years, if not more.
 Interested in an online degree in another field?
 We’ve also ranked the Best Online Colleges and Universities.

 And one can be confident that those numbers will continue to rise for many years after.
-Also, the average salary of database managers is modestly set around 84k annually, though one has the potential to earn up to 110k annually.
+Also, the average salary of database managers is modestly set around 84k annually.

 If you’ve considered starting (or finishing) your degree but have wavered at the cost and time commitment, now is an optimal time to consider distance education.

 Undergraduate online education is a flexible, affordable way to better your vocational potential without going broke, as most online degrees are more affordable than those earned on campus and many online schools do not have residency requirements.
 In addition to its flexibility and affordability, an online bachelor’s is considered an equal to a traditional bachelor’s.

 What are the Best Online BS in Database Management Degrees?

 To create a definitive ranking of the best online undergraduate degrees in database management we at College Choice went through exhaustive means to find the best in the nation at training and educating future database administrators.